 Mark J. Zemba, Attorney General's Office

 Mark currently serves as an Assistant Attorney General in the Crime Victims Services Section of the Ohio Attorney General’s Office.
 While working his way through law school, Mark started his career in the Ohio Attorney General’s Office in 1981 as an investigator in the Charitable Foundations Section.
 In 1983, Mark was requested to assist the Crime Victim Services Section as an investigator.
-In his tenure in the section from 1983 until 1997, Mark rose from investigator to – after graduating from law school and passing the bar exam - Assistant Chief and was Acting Chief for a period of time.
-In 2007, Mark was again contacted to once again assist the Crime Victims Services Section where he happily serves.
+During his tenure in the section from 1983 until 1997, Mark rose from investigator to – after graduating from law school and passing the bar exam - Assistant Chief and was Acting Chief for a period of time.
+In 2007, Mark was contacted to once again assist the Crime Victims Services Section where he happily serves.
 Mark obtained his Bachelor of Arts degree from John Carroll University in 1979 and received his Juris Doctor degree from Capital University in 1984.

 Rev. Sandra Selby, D.Min., MBA